LiorZ/hdac8_thesis/thesis.rst

 ..
 LIOR: this was a mistake , it uses the same amount of sampling. fixed.
 ..

-	Looking at the results, clearly, our initial assumption looks valid - the correlation coefficient is optimal in simulation 9 where the weight of hackelec is 0.5.
+	Looking at the results, simulations that involved the generic Rosetta scoring function and the modified scoring function achieved similar ability to distinguish between binders and non binders, in contrast to what we previously anticipated.

 Rigid body movements
 .....................